 - Now, try to curl your head and upper back over your stomach.

 - If you are able to feel your fingers sinking into your abdomen and it feels squishy, you have diastasis recti or abdominal wall separation.

-So now let’s go over the exercises.
+Now, let’s go over the exercises.

-The Best Prenatal Diastasis Recti Exercises
+The Best Prenatal Exercises To Prevent Diastasis Recti

-Those 3 muscle groups are the:
+Those three muscle groups are the following: